jercowd/jercowd/README.md

 - 👋 Hi, I’m Jeremy Cowden.
 - 👀 I’m interested in AI engineering, full-stack development, mobile applications, video-games, and lots more!
-- 🌐 I’m looking to collaborate on a variety of different projects with people who have a passion to build new technologies around the world.
+- 🌐 I’m looking to collaborate on a variety of projects with people who have a passion to build new technologies around the world.
-- 🌱 I’m currently looking for a junior front-end developer job.
+- 🌱 I’m currently looking for a junior front-end developer job/internship.
 - 📫 How to reach me: jercowd@gmail.com
 - ⚡ Links: ...